-Facts about Top of the Rock:
+Top of the Rock Facts

 - The upper decks are 850 feet above street level

-Visiting the Top of the Rock Observation Deck:
+How to Visit Top of the Rock

-You can book your tickets online with just 3 hours of notice (depending on availability), but you can also pick them up at the box office or at one of the kiosks selling tickets in Rockefeller Center.
+You can also collect your tickets at the box office or at one of the kiosks selling tickets in Rockefeller Center.

 In addition, the views of Central Park are fantastic and you can actually see the Empire State Building.
-While the Top of the Rock isn't as high as the Empire State Building, you feel closer to the other buildings from the Top of the Rock.
+Although the Top of the Rock isn't as high as the Empire State Building, you feel closer to other buildings.

-Tips for Visiting the Observation Deck:
+Tips for Visiting